 Table 2.
-Peaking Factors for Flow Rates
+Peaking Factors for Flow Rates 1 4010 21 I vanning I actors 101 1 10 11 ILLIUU

-- 1. Peaking factor established based on 5 years of historical data - 2.
-Average of sustained high flow days
+1. Peaking factor established based on 5 years of historical data

+2. Average of sustained high flow days

 The peaking factor/flow ratios in Table 2 are within the theoretical design range used for flowrates for a wastewater treatment facility design.
 Based on typical design flow rate used by the Village for the EQR and the total EQR from Table 1, peak period flow was developed using the following formula: